Courses

 Racial Capitalism and Democracy from Reconstruction through the First World War

-This seminar will investigate how racial capitalism—the notion that “racism enshrines the inequalities that capitalism requires,” in the words of Jodi Melamed—animates the US literary and cultural imaginary from Reconstruction (1863–77) through World War I (1914–18).
-In doing so, we’ll necessarily examine how the development of racial capitalism impacted the conception and execution of democracy in the United States, especially during westward (and later global) imperialism, Jim Crow, the Gilded Age, and the Progressive Era.
+This seminar investigates how racial capitalism—the notion that “racism enshrines the inequalities that capitalism requires,” in the words of Jodi Melamed—animates the US literary and cultural imaginary from Reconstruction (1863–77) through World War I (1914–18).
+In doing so, it necessarily examines how the development of racial capitalism impacted the conception and execution of democracy in the United States, especially during westward (and later global) imperialism, Jim Crow, the Gilded Age, and the Progressive Era.
 If democracy is, as Fred Moten has described it, “government in which the common people hold sway,” how has racial capitalism impacted the practice of democracy?
-What does democracy look like in a racial capitalist nation?
-Attending to the work of authors such as Charles W. Chesnutt, Stephen Crane, W. E. B. Du Bois, William Dean Howells, María Ruiz de Burton, Sui Sin Far, Mark Twain, Ida B. Wells, and Zitkála-Šá, we’ll investigate how US literary and cultural texts understood and responded to the structural inequities and liberatory potentials of one of the most tumultuous periods of US history.
-Thus, this seminar will introduce a variety of methodological approaches to the field of US literary and cultural studies, including methods from Black studies, comparative race and ethnic studies, disability studies, Marxist studies, queer studies, and women of color feminisms.
-Course assignments may include leading seminar discussion, various scaffolded assignments culminating in a conference presentation and research article, and a public-facing project.
+What does democracy look like in a racial capitalist nation, and what remains foreclosed, and for whom, within its structures?
+Informed by the theories and methods of critical race and ethnic studies, we’ll attend to the work of authors such as Anna Julia Cooper, Rebecca Harding Davis, W. E. B. Du Bois, Sutton E. Griggs, Frances E. W. Harper, Ohiyesa, Pauline Hopkins, William Dean Howells, María Amparo Ruiz de Burton, Sui Sin Far, Mark Twain, Ida B. Wells-Barnett, Sarah Winnemucca, and Zitkála-Šá to consider how US literary and cultural texts understood and responded to the structural inequities and unresolved tensions of one of the most tumultuous periods of US history.
+Seminar assignments include leading seminar discussion, scaffolded writing assignments culminating in a conference presentation and research article, and a public humanities project.